 For new applications, the tax will be implemented effective the first day of the month that is three full months after the month in which the tax was approved.
 For example, if Cabinet approves the tax in May, the tax will be imposed on accommodation purchased in the Designated Accommodation Area beginning September 1.
 This provides sufficient time for accommodation providers to prepare to collect the tax.

 For voluntary rate changes or applications that include affordable housing, the new tax will be implemented effective the first day of the month that is 1 full month after the month in which the tax was approved.
 For example, if Cabinet approves the tax in May, the new tax rate will be imposed on accommodation purchased in the designated accommodation area beginning July 1.

-The Ministry of Finance will notify accommodation providers a minimum of three months prior to implementation for new MRDT applications.
+The Ministry of Finance will notify accommodation providers prior to implementation for new MRDT applications.
+Generally letters will go out 30-45 days prior to implementation of the MRDT.
 Accommodation providers will be notified of a rate increase one month prior to the new rate coming into effect.

 The Ministry of Finance will also provide information on the procedures for collecting and remitting the tax.
 Accommodation providers may also refer to PST Bulletin 120, Accommodation and Provincial Sales Tax Notice.

 No change required in the guideline document as the wording is not so specific as the FAQs.